vchain-us/docs/site/dashboard/organizations.md

 # Organizations

-CodeNotary’s organizational management feature set allows an enterprise user to create an organization for their company.
+Codenotary’s organizational management feature set allows an enterprise user to create an organization for their company.
 Created organizations are then stored on the blockchain where they provide 100% verification transparency of their authenticated digital assets

 ## List of your organizations